Orange Ladybugs

 - Repellents: There are commercially available ladybug repellents, but their effectiveness can vary.
 You may want to test them in a small area before applying them more widely.

-- Professional Pest Control: If the infestation is severe and persistent, consider hiring a pest control professional who can assess the situation and provide effective solutions.
+- Professional Pest Control: If the infestation is severe and persistent, consider contacting our pest control professionals for a free inspection.

 Ladybugs are beneficial insects in the natural ecosystem as they help control plant-damaging pests.
 If possible, try to avoid killing them and opt for a more humane approach to manage their presence in your home.